-The records created by the law enforcement unit that are subject to disclosure under this exception must have been created for a law enforcement purpose."
-34 C.F.R. § 99.8(b)(1) Records that may be kept by the law enforcement unit, but that were not created by that unit for a law enforcement purpose, are not subject to this exception.
+The records created by the law enforcement unit that are subject to disclosure under this exception must have been [c]reated for a law purpose...." enforcement 34 §99.8(b)(1)(ii).
+Records that may be kept by the law enforcement unit, but that were not created by that unit for a law enforcement purpose, are not subject to this exception.
 For example, a school police officer may write an incident report regarding a dispute between two students, and that officer may also receive and keep in his or her files a copy of a letter written by the assistant principal to the students' parents about the same incident.
 The incident report is considered a law enforcement unit record that can be disclosed under this exception, while the letter is not.

-WHAT INFORMATION MAY THE COURT OBTAIN FROM THE SCHOOL?
+WHAT INFORMATION CAN THE COURT OBTAIN FROM THE SCHOOL?

-A school may release student records in response to a court order.
+A school must release student records in response to a court order.

-If a student has been determined by court order to be in need of protection or services under ch.
-48, Wis.
-Stats. or delinquent under ch.
-938, Wis.
-Stats., the court may enter an order directing the school to release the student's records.
+If a student has been determined by court order to be in need of protection or services under Wis.
+Stat.
+Ch.
+48, or delinquent under Wis.
+Stat.
+Ch.
+938, the court must enter an order directing the school to release the student's records.
 In each of the examples discussed under this subsection, the school must make a reasonable effort to notify the student's parent or guardian before releasing records under a court order.

-If a student has been ordered by a court to attend an alternative school or educational program, the court may order the student's records released to the county department or child welfare agency responsible for supervising the student's compliance with the court's order.
+If a student has been ordered by a court to attend an alternative school or educational program, the court must order the student's records released to the county department or child welfare agency responsible for supervising the student's compliance with the court's order.
 Wis.
-Stats.
-Secs.
-118.125(2)(L), 48.345(12)(b) and 938.34(7d)(b).
+Stat. §§118.125(2)(L), 48.345(12)(b) and 938.34(7d)(b).

-The court may enter an order directing the release of student records to law enforcement for the purposes of investigating alleged criminal or delinquent activities, or child protection needs.
+The court may enter an order directing the release of student records to law enforcement for the purposes of investigating alleged criminal or delinquent activity, including arson investigations.
 Wis.
-Stats.
-Secs.
-118.125(2) (L).
+Stat. §118.125(2)(L) and 938.396(1m)(c), (d).
 Law enforcement agencies and fire investigators that receive student records under such a court order may use those records only for purposes of their investigations, and may disclose those records only to other employees of their agencies who are working on the investigation.

-The court may also order a school to release student records to a county agency providing juvenile welfare services, such as a county department of human or social services, provided that those records are used by the county agency only for the treatment or care of the student and are released only to employees of the county agency who are providing treatment or care for the student.
+The court must also order a school to release student records to a county agency providing juvenile welfare services, such as a county department of human or social services, provided that those records are used by the county agency only for the treatment or care of the student and are released only to employees of the county agency who are providing treatment or care for the student.
 Wis.
-Stats.
-Secs.
-118.125(2)(L) and 938.78(2)(b)2.
+Stat. §§118.125(2)(L) and 938.78(2)(b) 2.

 Finally, a school is required to release student records in response to a valid subpoena.
 Wis.
-Stats.
-Sec.
-118.125(2)(f).
+Stat. §118.125(2)(f).
 The statute limits the use of records obtained through subpoena to confidential inspection by the trial court, for the purpose of discrediting or impeaching a witness who is testifying in the court proceeding.
 The court may also provide the records to the parties and their attorneys if the records are relevant and material to a witness's credibility or competency to testify.
 Id.